 - High level of savings

-- Weakening of the product range, insufficient innovation efforts
+- Advanced de-industrialisation, relatively low level of product range, insufficient innovation efforts

-- Low employment rate of young people and senior citizens
+- Low employment rate for young people and senior citizens

 Bank cards are now the most commonly-used form of payment in France, although cheques are still widely used.
 In value terms, cheques and transfers are still the most popular forms of payment.